drmingdrmer/suraft/README.md

 ## Conclusion

-suraft reimagines the Raft consensus algorithm by integrating shared storage solutions like Amazon S3.
-By centralizing log storage and eliminating the need for local state machines and log replication, suraft offers a simplified yet robust consensus mechanism suitable for modern cloud environments.
+suRaft reimagines the Raft consensus algorithm by integrating shared storage solutions like Amazon S3.
+By centralizing log storage and eliminating the need for local state machines and log replication, suRaft offers a simplified yet robust consensus mechanism suitable for modern cloud environments.
 This architecture leverages the reliability and scalability of shared storage to maintain consistency across distributed nodes while reducing the complexity inherent in traditional Raft implementations.

 ---

-**Note**: The suraft design assumes that the shared storage system supports atomic write operations that provide mutual exclusion.
+**Note**: The suRaft design assumes that the shared storage system supports atomic write operations that provide mutual exclusion.
 This is crucial for ensuring that only one leader can commit a log entry at a given index, which is essential for maintaining consistency in the cluster.